aduraj/CFS/README.md

 First parameter: the file containing the filesystem, second one: mount dir

 Edit:
+---

-added FAT, reading from and writing to files, max file size - more than one block
+Added FAT, reading from and writing to files.
+Max file size is now more than one block.